Impact of microcredit: Other impacts

-A 2005 review published by the Grameen Foundation summarize scores of studies, concluding that "society-wide benefits that go beyond clients’ families are apparently significant".
+A 2005 review published by the U.S. Grameen Foundation summarizes scores of studies, concluding that "society-wide benefits that go beyond clients' families are apparently significant".

-Based on the evidence of two rigorous evaluations in India and in Manila, Nicolas Kristof concludes that "there is no evidence that microcredit has any effect on health or education."
+Based on the evidence of two evaluations in India and in Manila, Nicolas Kristof concludes that "there is no evidence that microcredit has any effect on health or education."

+Some research suggests that the availability of microcredit can reduce the incidence of usury.

-Unintended consequences of microfinance can include informal intermediaton: That is, some entrepreneurial borrowers become informal intermediaries between microfinance initiatives and poorer micro-entrepreneurs.
-Those who more easily qualify for microfinance split loans into smaller credit to even poorer borrowers.
-Informal intermediation ranges from casual intermediaries at the good or benign end of the spectrum to 'loan sharks' at the professional and sometimes criminal end of the spectrum.
+Unintended consequences of microfinance can include informal intermediaton: that is, some entrepreneurial borrowers become informal intermediaries between microfinance initiatives and poorer micro-entrepreneurs.
+Those who more easily qualify for microfinance can split loans into smaller credits to even poorer borrowers.
+Informal intermediation ranges from casual intermediaries at the good or benign end of the spectrum to "loan sharks" at the professional and sometimes criminal end of the spectrum.